sempfi/slim/README.md

 here, since most of the time, the dense FP16 models (baseline) do not fit in a single GPU with the batch sizes 16 to 64.

+## Memory Reduction Experiments

+You can evaluate the memory reduction of SLiM using `scripts/model_memory_reduction.sh`.
+This script will call `speeudp/model_memory_reduction.py`, which loads and evaluates the memory usage of dense and compressed models.
+SLiM with quantized low-rank adapters achieves 0.23x memory reduction for LLaMA-2-7B and LLaMA-2-13B on NVIDIA A100-40GB GPUs.

 ## Acknowledgement
 This repository is build upon the [SparseGPT](https://github.com/IST-DASLab/sparsegpt) and the [Wanda](https://github.com/locuslab/wanda) repository.